 A baby with chest congestion might display the following symptoms:

-1. Coughing: A chronic wet cough is an indicator of mucus accumulation in the lungs.
-The baby would make a crackling sound while coughing, indicating that there is mucus turning out from the chest with each cough.
+- Coughing: A chronic wet cough is an indicator of mucus accumulation in the lungs.
+A crackling sound along with cough in babies may indicate that mucus is being coughed up from the airways.

-1. Wheezing: You are likely to hear the baby wheeze while breathing as the airways get blocked due to the inflammation of the airways and the accumulation of mucus.
+- Wheezing: You are likely to hear the baby wheezing while breathing as the airways get blocked due to the inflammation of the airways and the accumulation of mucus.
 The wheeze will sound like a faint whistle, a wind passing through a tunnel or a sound from a squeaking toy.

 When To See A Doctor?